The standard of driving in Cyprus is generally poor.

 Junctions

-An inability of drivers to accurately judge speed of approaching vehicles and poor judgment, often manifests itself by vehicles pulling out in front of you from side roads and parking areas at inappropriate times.
+An inability of drivers to accurately judge speed of approaching vehicles and poor judgment, often manifests itself by vehicles pulling out in front of you from side roads and parking areas.

 Stop Signs

-Stop signs are used at many junctions and crossroads in preference to Giveway signs which would be in most cases be more appropriate.
+Stop signs are used at many junctions in preference to Giveway signs which would be more appropriate.
 Often the sign and the stop line are positioned well before the actual junction affording no view of traffic on the main road.
 To comply strictly with the law is difficult.
 Use caution.

 No Entry Signs